anetaap/anetaap/README.md

 ### Hi there! 🙌
-🤞 I’m currently working on the project called PyChess

-🤞 I’m trying to pass the 1st term and it's not easy.😢
+🤞 I’m trying to pass the second term and it's not easy.😢

 My webside: https://anetaap.github.io/